Where to Start: Mental Health in a Changing World

 These dedicated individuals draw from their own experiences to offer a unique perspective and a depth of empathy that traditional approaches often lack.
 Through their guidance and mentorship, they serve as beacons of hope, guiding others toward the light of recovery.

-While we believe wholeheartedly in the tangible benefits of peer support, research* also underscores the profound impact of peer support on mental well-being, including increasing individuals’ sense of hope, happiness, control, self-esteem, and community, and decreasing levels of depression and psychosis.
+While we believe wholeheartedly in the tangible benefits of peer support, research* also underscores the profound impact of peer support on mental well-being, including increasing individuals’ sense of hope, happiness, control, self-esteem, community, and decreasing levels of depression and psychosis.

 Peer support among individuals living with mood disorders has been shown* to: